Aloha-Rene/statewide-bootstrap/README.md

 # HTML Email Templates

-💌 Welcome to our collection of responsive HTML email templates! 💌
+💌 Welcome to my collection of responsive HTML email templates! 💌

 ## About
 This repository hosts a selection of meticulously crafted HTML email templates designed for [brief description of purpose/use].
 Built with cross-client compatibility in mind, these templates ensure your messages look great across various email clients and devices.